 A 50-year-old male presents to the emergency department with a new inability to extend his 5th digit of the left hand.
 He states he was playing a game of pick-up basketball last week when he jammed the finger while attempting to catch a pass from a teammate.
 An AP and lateral radiograph of the digit is obtained (Image 1 courtesy of Dr Alborz Jahangiri, Radiopaedia.org).
 What is your diagnosis?
 What causes this injury?
 What exam maneuver can help diagnose the underlying injury before the deformity is evident?
 What is the treatment/management of this injury?
 What are the surgical indications?

 A 48-year-old female presents to the emergency department after a high-speed motor vehicle collision (MVC).
 She is complaining of left hip pain.
 Her radiographs are shown (Image 1 courtesy of Dr Ayaz Hidayatov, Radiopaedia.org, rID: 52760).
 What is your diagnosis?
 What is the likely mechanism of injury?
 What physical exam findings are expected?
 What is your management in the emergency department and when should you consult orthopedics?

-A 45 year-old male presents with right thumb pain and deformity after falling off his bicycle.
-You obtain hand x-rays and see the following images.
-What is the most likely diagnosis, differential diagnosis, and management plan?
+A 70-year-old female presents with left elbow pain and deformity after falling on an outstretched hand.
+You obtain shoulder x-rays and see the above images.
+What is the most likely diagnosis, likely mechanism of injury, expected physical exam findings, and management plan?
 (Image 1: AP and lateral views of the left elbow.
 Author’s own images)